“An employer who fires an individual merely for being gay or transgender defies the law.”

-The U.S. Supreme Court is reviewing several circuit court cases that will decide whether LGBTQ employees — including all LGBTQ educators — are protected under federal law from discrimination based on sexual orientation or gender identity.
+On June 15, 2020, the U.S. Supreme Court announced that LGBTQ employees — including all LGBTQ educators — are protected under federal law from discrimination at work based on sexual orientation or gender identity.

 What is this Supreme Court case about?
 Why is it important for protections against sexual and gender discrimination?

-Although the Supreme Court will consider only employment cases in its review, how it rules in this case has much broader implications; it could also control sex discrimination law in education (Title IX), housing, health care, and more.
+Although the Supreme Court considered only employment cases, its ruling has much broader implications; it should also control sex discrimination law in education (Title IX), housing, health care, and more.

 How might this case affect educators?

 For decades, LGBTQ educators have faced employment discrimination and suffered through sweeping, bigoted campaigns to remove from them the classroom as well as individual discriminatory treatment.

 “It is really hard to overstate how big this is.”

 – Eric Harrington

 But now the Supreme Court has officially recognized that sexual orientation and gender identity discrimination are forms of illegal sex discrimination.
 As such, LGBTQ members are henceforth protected under federal civil rights law on the job.